-There’s no reason to spend a ton of money on a pretty tote when you can make a tote you'll love yourself!
-This project can be as straightforward or as complicated as you want, but the result will always be a handy to-go bag that will work whether you use it for your gym clothes and a yoga mat or a trip to the local farmer’s market.Continue to 2 of 6 below.
+There’s no reason to spend a ton of money on a pretty tote when you can make one you love yourself!
+This project can be as easy or as complicated as you want, but the result will always be a handy to-go bag that will work whether you use it for your gym clothes and a yoga mat or a trip to the local farmer’s market.

-- A plain cloth tote bag
+- Plain cloth tote bag

-- Craft paint
+- Craft paint in your favorite colors

 - Painter's tape